General Requirements for a Baccalaureate Degree

 - Demonstration of basic competencies in:

-- Writing: One course is designated in each major, in addition to the required College Writing course and a writing emphasis in Comparative Systems and Contemporary Christian Issues courses.
+- Writing: One course is designated in each major, in addition to the required GES160 Inquiry Seminar Course and a writing emphasis in Contemporary Western Life and Thought (L) course, Comparative Systems (G) course, Interpreting Biblical Themes (J) course, and Contemporary Christian Issues (P) course.

 - Speaking: One upper-division course is designated in each major, in addition to required speaking assignments in the Nature of Persons and Contemporary Christian Issues courses.